Natto-PKP/discord-sucrose/readme.md

 </details>

-### # Créez un bouton
+### # Creating a button

-- `./interactions` Créez le dossier contenant vos interactions
+- `./interactions` Create a subfolder for discord interactions
-- `./interactions/buttons` Créez le dossier contenant vos boutons
+- `./interactions/buttons` Create a subfolder for your buttons
-- `./interactions/buttons/click-me.js` Créez le fichier de votre bouton
+- `./interactions/buttons/click-me.js` Create a file for this button

 _./interactions/buttons/click-me.js_